Home Majors Veterinary Technology

-Veterinary Technology Degree
+Veterinary Technology

 Students study veterinary nursing, animal diagnostics, surgical assistance, and laboratory techniques needed to support veterinary practices.
 Graduates typically pursue careers as veterinary technicians in animal hospitals, research labs, and animal shelters.
 Job growth in this field is strong as pet ownership and veterinary spending continue to rise.

-What Veterinary Technology Graduates Do
+What Veterinary Technology graduates do

 Your career will be defined by direct, hands-on animal care.
 As a veterinary technologist or technician, your days are fast-paced and physical: you’ll draw blood, take X-rays, administer anesthesia, and provide post-operative nursing care in a clinical or research setting.
 Many start as veterinary assistants, learning the fundamentals by feeding, cleaning, and restraining animals for procedures.